-When we rotate the kids move forward – the mainsheet trimmer becomes the helmsman, helmsman moves to the jib, jib trimmer goes forward, and bow man moves aft to the mainsheet position.
+When we rotate the kids move forward – the mainsheet trimmer / aft deck becomes the helmsman, helmsman moves to the jib, jib trimmer becomes the navigator, navigator moves to the bow, and bow man moves aft to the mainsheet position.
 Kids must pull up the mask when rotating positions.
 At other times, IF all parents on the boat allow it, when the kids are more than 6’ apart and on station, we will allow the masks to be pulled down.

-In this manner, the kids will generally stay 6’ apart from each other during the day.
+In this manner, the kids will generally stay 3’ apart from each other during the day (which matches the latest CDC guidelines for in school seperation).
 The instructor will of course move around but will generally stay in the front of the cockpit.
-The instructor will of course always wear a mask.
+The instructor will always wear a mask.

 G. Treasure Day will be on Weds (Thursday is the rain day if it looks like we will have significant weather on Wednesday).
 Parents are responsible to bring in the ‘treasure’ in a small paper bag with the Kids name on all the bags.
 Please drop off the ‘treasure’ Monday or Tuesday morning.
 Please provide 5 ‘treasure’ bags in one larger bag.
 The treasure can be any small treat or a health snack.
 We will place the treasure on the island or cay before the class on Wednesday or Thursday morning.
 Kids can only pickup ‘treasure’ with their name on it.